Stage one: New hires in the program start in a health care support worker position and receive workplace training and orientation to their new role.

 The health care support workers Community of Practice has three main goals:

-The health care support workers Community of Practice features speakers on a variety of topics, and provides opportunities to ask questions.
-Each health care support worker will receive the invitations to their Fraser Health email.
+The health care support workers’ Community of Practice features speakers on a variety of topics, and provides opportunities to ask questions.
+Each health care support worker will receive an invitation via email.